Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansEducation.
 A significant historical year for this entry is 1903.

 Location.
 30° 20.422′ N, 97° 33.805′ W. Marker is in Manor, Texas, in Travis County.
 It is in Wildhorse Creek.
-Marker is on West Carrie Manor Street west of Abernathy Street, on the left when traveling west.
+It is on West Carrie Manor Street west of Abernathy Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 600 West Carrie Manor Street, Manor TX 78653, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-City of Manor (approx. 0.4 miles away); Bloor House (approx. 0.6 miles away); Manor Cemetery
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: City of Manor (approx. 0.4 miles away); Bloor House (approx. 0.6 miles away); Manor Cemetery

 Paid Advertisement